Ländchen Railway: Route

 The line originally began at the Ludwig Station (Ludwigsbahnhof) on Rheinstrasse in Wiesbaden, near the Taunus Station.
 In 1906, this station (as well as the Taunus Station) were replaced with the current Wiesbaden Hauptbahnhof (main or central station).
 The route now begins on the west side of the Central Station and crosses, in the vicinity of the Hammermühle, the tracks to and from Wiesbaden-East and Wiesbaden-Biebrich.
 Originally, a freight line from Wiesbaden-East paralleled the Ländches Railway from this overpass to the Wiesbaden Army Airfield in Erbenheim, so that the two-way tracks were side by side on the same embankment, almost to the Erbenheim passenger station.
 In 2002 the freight route was closed and the section from the Wiesbaden Hauptbahnhof to shortly before Erbenheim was used for the Cologne–Frankfurt high-speed rail line.
 This section, covering relatively flat terrain in the Wäschbach valley, is now double-tracked and electrified.

 From Wiesbaden-Erbenheim, the route goes through the Ländchen, from which it takes its name.
 The elevation rises steadily to the north.
 North of the Auringen/Medenbach station, the line passes underneath the Cologne–Frankfurt HSL and then enters the 197 m long "Grauer-Stein" tunnel beneath Bundesautobahn 3 and Bundesstraße 455.
 The railway tunnel, which was built in 1878, was completely renewed from 1998 to 2000 for reasons of operational safety.
 The tunnel was originally designed for double track operation, but has had only one track since its opening.
 The large cross-section and the fact that the tunnel will continue to be used by only a single track allowed the construction of a new reinforced concrete inner tube with an all-round seal inside the old sandstone lining.
 Since the renovation work could take place only during the night and on weekends while operations were maintained on weekdays, the renovation was carried out intermittently in eight-metre sections.
 The tunnel is at a high point of the Taunus and marks the highest elevation of the line.
 The elevation drops towards Niedernhausen.
 Between 1996 and 1998, the halt (Haltepunkt) of Rhein-Main-Theater was located at line-kilometre 17.8 between Auringen-Medenbach and Niedernhausen (Taunus); this served the musical theatre of the same name, where Sunset Boulevard by Andrew Lloyd Webber was performed.
-Continuous theatre trains ran from Frankfurt Hauptbahnhof to Niedernhausen, and then ran back to Rhein-Main-Theater.
+Continuous theatre trains ran from Frankfurt Hauptbahnhof to the Niedernhausen Bahnhof, and then ran back to Rhein-Main-Theater.

 In Niedernhausen, the Ländches Railway merges with the tracks of the Main-Lahn railway, allowing the trains to change between the routes without difficulty.